navamai/navamai/README.md

 # NavamAI enhances your craft with AI
 NavamAI enhances your craft with personal, fast, and quality AI.
 Turn your Terminal or Shell into a rich personal AI.
 Supports 15 GenAI models by 7 providers.
 Pairs with Markdown, VS Code, Obsidian.

 **Command Is All You Need:** So, the LLM science fans will get the pun in our tagline - Command is all you need.
 It is a play on the famous paper that introduced the world to Transformer model architecture - Attention is all you need.
 With NavamAI a simple command via your favorite terminal or shell is all you need to bend an large or small language model to your wishes.
 NavamAI provides a rich UI right there within your command prompt.
 No browser tabs to open, no apps to install, no context switching... just pure, simple, fast workflow.
 Try it with a simple command like `ask "create a table of planets"` and see your Terminal come to life just like a chat UI with fast streaming responses, markdown formatted tables, and even code blocks with color highlights if your prompt requires code in response!
+NavamAI has released 13 commands to help customize your personal AI workflow.

 **Top Models and Providers:** You can switch private models or hosted frontier LLMs with ease.
 NavamAI comes with configurable support for more than 15 leading models (GPT 4o, Sonnet 3.5, Gemini 1.5 Pro, Mistral NeMo, Sonar Llama 3.1...) from 7 providers (Ollama, Anthropic, OpenAI, Groq, Google, Bedrock, and Perplexity).